Uses of human biomonitoring data in risk assessment

 - for comparing estimates of exposure derived from predictive models (for example, dietary intakes derived using monitoring data in foods and dietary consumption rates)

-The use of human biomonitoring data in a risk assessment is feasible if it is determined that a biomarker of exposure is specific and sensitive, such that concentrations measured reflect exposure to the substance of interest.
-In addition, biomonitoring data generated from outside Canada may also be used.
+As part of the amendments made to CEPA in June 2023, the role of the Minister of Health to conduct research and studies, including biomonitoring activities, in relation to the health effects of substances has been noted in the Act.
+This is to support the Government in protecting a right to a healthy environment and may also relate to vulnerable populations (as defined in CEPA).
+The use of human biomonitoring data in an assessment is feasible if it is determined that a biomarker of exposure is specific and sensitive, such that concentrations measured reflect exposure to the substance of interest.
+In addition, population-level biomonitoring data generated from outside Canada may also be used.
 These data would be evaluated on a case-by-case basis.

-If the concentration found in a specific medium (for example, blood or urine) associated with a critical health effect is known, then concentrations reported in human biomonitoring studies can be compared directly to levels associated with that critical health effect.
-For example, the risk characterization for perfluorooctanoic acid (PFOA) was based on a comparison of levels of PFOA measured in the whole blood of adults, infants and children with serum levels associated with the development of adverse effects in laboratory animals.
+In direct comparison, if the concentration found in a specific medium (for example, blood or urine) associated with a critical health effect is known, then concentrations reported in human biomonitoring studies can be compared directly to levels associated with that critical health effect.
+Generally, this approach is used less frequently due to its extensive need for data.

-In addition to use in risk assessment, biomonitoring data can also be an important tool in substance-based performance measurement.
-Risk management measures that decrease the levels of substances in the general population would be seen as highly effective.
-For example, through risk management actions already in place, the levels of lead in the blood of Canadians have declined over 70% since the 1970s.
+In addition to use in assessments, tracking biomonitoring data over time can also be an important tool in substance-based performance measurement of the effectiveness of risk management actions taken on toxic substances.
+Risk management measures that decrease the levels of substances in the general population, as shown through human biomonitoring, would be seen as highly effective.
+For example, through risk management actions already in place, the levels of lead in the blood of people in Canada have declined over 70% since the 1970s.

 Advances in the field of analytical chemistry have improved the availability of human biomonitoring data with over 500 substances being monitored in various human biological matrices.